Thai Pakdee Party

-The Thai Pakdee Party (พรรคไทยภักดี) is a royalist political party in Thailand.
+The Thai Pakdee Party (พรรคไทยภักดี, lit.
+'Thai Loyalty Party') is a right-wing populist and monarchist political party in Thailand.
 It was established in 2021 by Warong Detkitvikrom.

 Activities

 The party was established in 2021 by Warong Dechkitvikrom, a former doctor and former Member of Parliament of Phitsanulok Province under the Democrat Party.

 Later on Sunday, 26 June 2022, the Thai Phakdi Party held its 2/2022 Annual General Meeting to elect additional party executive committees.
 The meeting resolved to elect Thepparat Rangsit, grandson of Her Royal Highness Vibhavadi Rangsit and great-grandson of Prince Rangsit Prayurasakdi and Worachat Jintaprateepkowit as the party's executive committee.